Coronavirus Disease 2019 (COVID-19)

 The table below details the potential results of molecular diagnostic or serology assays and their interpretations.

-False-negative results are possible, so retesting might be recommended if a clinician still suspects COVID-19.
+False-negative results are possible; a negative result must be combined with other clinical observations, patient history, and epidemiologic information to rule out infection.
+Retesting might be recommended if a clinician still suspects COVID-19.

 A positive result does NOT guarantee either current or future immunity to the virus.
 Researchers do not know how long COVID-19 IgG antibodies persist, or the level and duration of protection that they may provide.